-In accordance with current regulations, the CaixaBank Group does not avail itself of its own funds for the interest rate risk in the banking book undertaken, in view of the low risk profile of its balance sheet.
-The interest rate risk in the banking book assumed by the CaixaBank Group is substantially below levels considered significant (outliers) under current regulations.
+In accordance with current regulations, CaixaBank does not use its own funds for the interest rate risk in the banking book undertaken, in view of the low risk profile of its balance sheet.
+The interest rate risk in the banking book assumed by CaixaBank is substantially below levels considered significant (outliers) under current regulations.

-CaixaBank continues to carry out a series of actions designed to strengthen the monitoring and management of interest rate risk in the banking book.
+CaixaBank continues to carry out a series of actions designed to strengthen the monitoring and management of balance sheet interest rate risk.